JunhaoSong/cuseistut/_build/html/_sources/pylith_static/index.rst.txt

 | 1.
 Download the PyLith package here `pylith-2.2.2-linux-x86_64.tar.gz <https://drive.google.com/file/d/1jSl5wHFriR4tGKiRK3TYZjsWigyh6TAE/view?usp=sharing>`_ , and then move it into your working directory

 | 2.
-Open a terminal and run these commands sequentially
+Open a terminal in Linux or Mac OS X (Darwin) platform, and run these commands sequentially.
+For Windows 10 Users, we recommend using the Windows Subsystem for Linux (WSL).
+The installation of WSL could be found `here <https://docs.microsoft.com/en-us/windows/wsl/install>`_ or searched online.

 .. warning::